 River Lym (or Lim)

-The valley of the Lym is just over 5 kilometres long and it falls 200 metres from source to the sea in Lyme Bay.
+The valley of the Lym is just over five kilometres long and it falls 200 metres from source to the sea in Lyme Bay.
 Heavy rain in the valley (Uplyme and Yawl) and Raymonds Hill where the source springs are located is enough to provide a torrent of water in the lower reaches past Jericho, Jordan, the Angel at Mill Green and the Town Mill.
 The river has flooded on several occasions, the most dramatic being in the spring of 1890 when residents of Coombe Street had to be rescued by boat.
-There were as many as thirteen mills using the energy provided by this short river in the days before James Watt watched his kettle boil.
-It was also used just above the Woodmead Road bridge by the Baptists for total immersion of new members of their church.

 You can walk along the side of some of the lower reaches of the river through the back of town, and then follow the course through fields and woods until you get to Uplyme.
-Start from the Town Square towards the traffic lights, and turn left there into Coombe Street.
-In about 100 metres turn left by the side of the Ship Inn, and walk down to the old Town Mill which was a working mill until 1926 and has recently been restored by a Trust to provide studios for working artists and a café.
+Start from the town square at Cobb Gate, and turn left there into Coombe Street.
+In about 100 metres turn left by the side of the Ship Inn, and walk down to the Town Mill.
 Walk up the side of the mill past the wheel and the leat, and you will reach the footpath running along above the river on your left and with the watercourse that fed the mill wheel on your right.
 This stretch of the river is called the Lynch and on the opposite bank you will see a small garden on the site of the Lepers' Well with a small foot bridge giving access.

-If you do not feel like walking back to Lyme there are buses every hour (two hours on Sundays) from the Talbot.
+If you do not feel like walking back to Lyme there are regular buses from the Talbot Inn.